fafalone/tbKMode/README.md

 This is a very preliminary effort to supply a package like tbShellLib, but for kernel mode programming in twinBASIC.
 At this stage, it's extremely preliminary, with only enough coverage to support my public HelloWorldDriver and a few additional projects I'm working on.
 If you make additions, please help out and submit them to be merged.

+**Updated 30 May 2025 (Version 0.2.4)** - Modest expansion focusing mainly on fltmgr for an upcoming project.

 ------------------------------

 tbKMode